 information is sensitive or inappropriate for sharing, then the listserv owner

-must take on the responsibility to manage the LISTSERV's membership
+must manage the LISTSERV's membership

 There are various departmental and university systems for which C&IT does not